-If you’re ready to roll up your sleeves and manage your own fix-and-flip like an HGTV pro, you’re likely on the active end of the spectrum.
-If you’re strapped for time and just want to put your money in to an investment with stronger and more reliable performance than the stock market, you’re likely on the passive end of the spectrum.
+If you’re ready to roll up your sleeves and manage your own fix-and-flip like an HGTV pro, you’re likely on the active end of the real estate investment spectrum.
+If you’re strapped for time and just want to put your money into an investment with stronger and more reliable performance than the stock market, you’re likely on the passive end of the spectrum.

-But if you’re thinking that you might be in the middle, look into turnkey rentals and buy-and-holds, as they may give you some of that control, without a huge time investment.
+But if you’re thinking that you might be in the middle, look into turnkey rentals and buy-and-holds, as they may give you some of that control and passive income without a huge time investment.

 If you’re on the fence, check out the quiz below to find out where on the spectrum you land.
 You can download a PDF version of the quiz here.

-Investing in real estate is a great way to build passive income, create long term equity, and have an impact on people and communities.
+Investing in real estate is a great way to build passive income, create long-term equity, qualify for tax benefits, and have an impact on people and communities.
 Whether you invest passively or actively is up to you and your unique situation, goals, and interests.

 If you’re interested in learning about more passive real estate investment opportunities, consider signing up for the Goodegg Investor Club, and we’d be happy to share our latest offerings with you, so we can partner together to change the world, one investment at a time.